 What Does The Typical Recruiting Timeline Look Like?

 Typically, Division I programs have the most accelerated timeline.
-If you want to play at this level, it’s never too early to message these coaches and start getting feedback on which programs may be interested in you.
+If you want to play at this level, it’s never too early to message these college coaches and start getting feedback on which programs may be interested in you.

-If you aren’t sure what schools you’re interested in but know you want to play a sport in college, you need to start now.
+If you aren’t sure what schools you’re interested in but know you want to play a sport in college, now is a great time to begin your process.
 This can be a long process.
 Be sure to build out your profile with all the pertinent information a coach needs to know about you.
 Researching which schools might interest you is the next step.
-Good thing we have a tool to help you out with this!

-The more times you actively reach out, the better chance you discover who is interested (i.e. multiple profile and/or video views, coming to watch you play live or reaching out to your club/high school coach).
-Basically, you need to put yourself out there to see results.
-Consistently reach out to your target schools and you’ll find a thrill and excitement to every *ding* from your phone telling you who is looking at your recruiting information, watching your video, or downloading your transcripts.
+The more times you actively reach out, the better chance you have to discover who is interested (i.e. multiple profile and/or video views, coming to watch you play live or reaching out to your club/high school coach).
+You need to put yourself out there to see results.
+Consistently reach out to your target schools and you’ll find excitement in every *ding* from your phone telling you who is looking at your recruiting profile, watching your video, or downloading your transcripts.